Moscow Conference (1945)

-The Moscow Conference of Foreign Ministers, also known as the Interim Meeting of Foreign Ministers, was the meeting of the foreign ministers of the United States, represented by James F. Byrnes, the United Kingdom, represented by Ernest Bevin, and the Soviet Union, represented by Vyacheslav Molotov.
-The meeting was held in Moscow from December 16 to 26, 1945 to discuss the problems of occupation, establishing peace, and other Far Eastern issues.
-The conference followed Allied World War II conferences including those at Cairo, Yalta and Potsdam.
-The communiqué, issued after the conference on December 27, 1945, contained a joint declaration that covered a number of issues resulting from the end of World War II.
+The Moscow Conference of Foreign Ministers, also known as the Interim Meeting of Foreign Ministers, was held in Moscow between the foreign ministers of the United States, the United Kingdom, and the Soviet Union from December 16 to 26, 1945.
+They discussed the problems of occupation, establishing peace, and other Far Eastern issues.

+James F. Byrnes represented the United States, Ernest Bevin the United Kingdom, and Vyacheslav Molotov the Soviet Union.
+They issued a communiqué after the conference on December 27, 1945.

+The conference was one of a number of other Allied World War II conferences, including those at Cairo, Yalta and Potsdam.

 Articles

 The result of the conference was the Soviet-Anglo-American Communiqué, which had the following articles: